kapt-labs/djangocms-darksky-api/README.md

 ### Units

-All values are returned using th International System (°C, km/h, ...) and are hard-coded in templates files.
+All values are returned using the International System (°C, km/h, ...) and are hard-coded in templates files.

 ----